-High density lipoproteins (HDL) cholesterol is good for the body as it assists the body to generate vitamin D and hormones like testosterone, estrogen and cortisol.
+High-density lipoproteins (HDL) cholesterol is good for the body as it assists the body to generate vitamin D and hormones like testosterone, estrogen and cortisol.

 The good cholesterol, HDL, are complex particles composed of multiple proteins which transport all fat molecules around the body within the water outside cells.
 So it doesn’t build up on the walls of blood vessels like the bad cholesterol does.
-Instead, the good cholesterol cleans them and disables appearance of diseases like atherosclerosis.
+Instead, the good cholesterol cleans them and disables the appearance of diseases like atherosclerosis.
 It doesn’t raise the possibility of cardiovascular diseases and reduces the concentration of bad cholesterol.

 #3: Improves Brain Function

-The whole egg is very rich in choline, which is important nutrient that allows proper brain development and improves the memory.
+The whole egg is very rich in choline, which is an important nutrient that allows proper brain development and improves the memory.
 It is a precursor to a neurotransmitter known as acetylcholine, and it is vital for pregnant women because it reduces the risk of development of abnormalities in the fetuses.

 #4: Sharp Vision

 Eggs are a great source of lutein and zeaxanthin.
-Both are potent caretenoids that improve the vision.
+Both are potent carotenoids that improve the vision.
 They lower the possibility of age-related macular degeneration and keep your eyes safe from sunlight harm while lowering the possibility of cataract by 50%.